samuelraj-dev/research-rit/README.md

 - (Note: you would be asked to enable 2 factor authorizatio for your account).
 - This will be your `GOOGLE_APP_PASSWORD` in the upcoming section.

+# OTP Troubleshooting
+## Instructions to see the OTP through Supabase
+- Navigate to `Table Editor` section of your project in Supabase.
+- Choose the `user` table.
+- Scroll **horizontally** to view the `verification_code` column.
+You can see the OTPs now.
+- You can copy it and use it as your OTP.

+## Instructions to see the OTP through Email
+-If you can't see the OTP in your email, Please check the `spam` folder.

 # Backend Setup

 ## .env File Format